jabana/anchor/README.md

 This is an fork of the original work of Marco Tulio Ribeiro, Sameer Singh and Carlos Guestrin and their Method Anchor.

-Unlike the idea of Anchor is the implementation not data-agnostic.
+Unlike the idea of an model-agnostic approach for explaining machine learning modells is the implementation not data-agnostic.
 Therefor changed I anchor_tabluar.py to not use OneHotEncoding befor calling the prediction function.
 Also is it now possible to have features of type bool.

 # Anchor